 Seeking my own path to healing long ago sparked my passion for supporting others in this work.
-I started out in the mental health field working with unhoused folks and later serving as a suicide and mental health hotline crisis counselor for five years, where I assisted DV survivors, military veterans, youth and adult callers in their worst and most frightening moments.
+I started out in the mental health field working with unhoused folks and later serving as a suicide and mental health hotline crisis counselor for five years where I assisted DV survivors, military veterans, adolescent and adult callers in their worst and most frightening moments.
 During and after graduate school, I pursued training in somatic psychotherapy, EMDR, Gestalt, Lifespan Integration and IFS.
-I opened my private practice in 2020, just as the pandemic was getting underway.
+After my clinical internship in community mental health, I opened my private practice in 2020, just as the pandemic was getting underway.

 My style is collaborative, deeply intuitive, and incorporates methods that are research-proven (EMDR having the most robust research base to date).
 My philosophy is imbued with the egalitarian principles of feminism, social justice and nonviolence.
-I welcome clients from all genders, ethnicities and walks of life.
-I treat individual adults over the age of 18.
-Passionate about making high quality psychotherapy accessible, I offer a sliding scale for financial hardship and keep my rates relatively low.
-At this time I am unable to accept insurance.
+I welcome clients from all genders, races, ethnicities and walks of life.
+I treat individual adults ages 18 and up.

 Trauma is *any* experience that is too overwhelming for us to process at the time.
 The nature of the event itself is not what matters most.
 The after-effects of experiencing a trauma can range: Some people experience flashbacks, nightmares and intrusive thoughts.
 Others can have strong emotional states that feel out of control and like vast overreactions to the present situation.
 With EMDR we harness the brain's natural ability to heal itself.
 EMDR is the most research-based trauma therapy to date.
-For a quick primer on the technique, please view the 10-minute video below.
-We can also use EMDR to address a variety of other issues, e.g. core negative beliefs about self, safety, and so on.
+We can also use EMDR to address a variety of other issues, e.g. core negative beliefs, phobias, and more.

-Lifespan Integration is a gentle cousin of EMDR that began with Peggy Pace in 2002.
+Lifespan Integration (LI) is a gentle cousin of EMDR created by Peggy Pace in 2002.
 LI uses the same natural processes of the brain to heal the mind-body.
-With LI, we can help you make sense of your story, and strengthen your sense of self and purpose.
-This modality offers powerful, transformative experiences for addressing trauma, parts of self that are stuck in time and need help understanding that the past is truly over.
-A benefit of LI over EMDR in some cases is that it is a slower paced, more gentle approach with a greater emphasis on support and attachment.
+With LI, we can help you make sense of your story, heal old wounds and strengthen your inner resources.
+This modality offers a powerful way to help your mind and body finally break free of traumatic experiences from the past.
+LI is a more gentle and subtle approach than EMDR, but the healing goes deep.
 Below I have included an introduction video by Peggy Pace, the founder of LI.